 All reports of harassment or sexual harassment will be treated seriously and be investigated promptly.
 Confidentiality will be honored to the extent permitted as long as the rights of others are not compromised.
 The GS investigation of any complaint of harassment or sexual harassment, may require limited disclosure of pertinent information to certain parties, including the alleged harasser, such that absolute confidentiality cannot be promised nor can it be assured.

 No retaliation will be taken against any employee, member, volunteer, exhibitor, or supplier because they report an act of harassment.
 Employees, members, volunteers, exhibitors, or suppliers can raise concerns and make reports without fear of reprisal, and the GS strictly prohibits those individuals from taking any retaliatory action against any individual who reports harassment of any kind, or who provides information or participates in an investigation of harassment.
 Any employee, member, volunteer, exhibitor, or supplier, who is found to engage in retaliatory conduct may be subject to disciplinary action, as defined below.

-Reporting an incident of scientific or other ethical misconduct
+Reporting an incident of misconduct

 Investigative procedures for harassment and misconduct

 All reports of harassment and scientific misconduct will be handled seriously.
 Once a complaint is received, the GS will begin a prompt and thorough investigation.
 Confidentiality will be honored to the extent permitted as long as the rights of others are not compromised.